 4. Asking good questions takes work – that you have to do yourself.

-Finally, the last thing I did in New York is visit Seth Godin’s office, to interview him.
-You can watch the video here.
-But before you look, let me tell you that the biggest criticism of the interview is that my commentary about peoples’ questions was obnoxious.
+Finally, the last thing I did in New York is visit Seth Godin’s office, to interview him for a webinar.
+The biggest criticism I received after the interview is that my commentary about people’s questions was obnoxious.

 This is true.
 I am becoming increasingly impatient with questions that reflect poor self-knowledge.
 And with questions that reflect a penchant for finding roadblocks instead of finding ways to soar.
 Neither of these bad question types seem genuine, or useful.
 (Here are some examples of questions like that.)